-The Bantams started the game brightly and young Nottingham Forest loanee Oliver Burke twice went close but the half fizzled out and the hosts went on to score twice in the second half to record three points.
+The Bantams started the game brightly and Nottingham Forest loanee Oliver Burke twice went close but the half fizzled out and the hosts went on to score twice in the second half to record three points.

 A goal which looked to have bounced in off the unfortunate Stephen Darby following Jon Taylor’s free kick gave Posh the lead and the points were wrapped up from the penalty spot by Michael Bostwick after Billy Knott had been harshly adjudged to have handled in the area.

 The Bantams started to the game at a high pace and were intent on getting at the hosts’ back line straight away.
 Andy Halliday got beyond the full back Michael Smith before seeing a low centre put precariously behind by Kgosi Ntlhe.
 From the following Billy Knott corner, the ball was headed half clear but only as far as Oliver Burke who hammered a shot from an angle just inside the area half a yard wide of the target.

 Jordan Pickford was forced into action shortly after; Luke James cut inside from the left hand side onto his favoured right foot before hammering a low shot from just inside the area that was tipped round the post by the Sunderland loanee stopper to keep the hosts at bay.

 A minute or so later the hosts went close again, this time through Gabriel Zakuani; from Joe Newell’s floated corner into the area, the big Congolese centre half rose highest to connect with a header but his effort went inches wide of the target.